Turtlebody/android-image-preview/README.md

 ## Image Preview Library for Android (AndroidX)

-A Image Preview library for Android for selecting single/multiple files of any type.
+A Image Preview library for Android for viewing single/multiple images.

 ## Setup